zuzuleinen/http-proxy-syscalls/README.md

 ## Why don't you use net.http?

-The `https://pkg.go.dev/net/http` library is ignored on purpose, so I can learn more about network programming using internet sockets via raw system calls.
+The [net/http](https://pkg.go.dev/net/http) package is ignored on purpose, so I can learn more about network programming using internet sockets via raw system calls.